ExistensialReset/flowmosr/README.md

 ---

-Flow is a blueprint for a new kind of world where survival isn't something you have to earn.
+Flow is a unfinished blueprint for a new kind of world where survival isn't something you have to earn.
 Small communities share resources and responsibilities without transaction.
+If you are interested in giving me feedback, discuss, contribute please send me an email.

-To be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but a struggle to make another kind of world possible.
+But to be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but a struggle to make another kind of world possible.

 A world where cuoriousity flows and fear loosens its grip...
 And the Earth can recover from the relentless exploitation of her body.